top of page

 Gold Remington Typewriter

-The typewriter was nothing more than a run-of-the-mill Remington Quiet-Riter made in 1957.
-However, every piece of metal on it was plated in gold.
+The typewriter was nothing more than a run-of-the-mill 1957 Remington Quiet-Riter.
+However, every piece of metal on it was plated with gold.
 Every panel, lever, spring and screw.
-Even the case's hinges and clasps were plated in gold.
+Even the case's hinges and clasps were gold plated.
 The original Remington logo, which would have been made of plastic, was replaced with a metal one (so it too could be plated).
-It was then placed behind the keyboard instead of on the ribbon cover because that was where Pinkson's name was etched into the typewriter.
+It was then placed behind the keyboard, instead of on the ribbon where Pinkson's name was etched.
 Lastly, Ford's Edsel logo was affixed to the paper table.

 Gold Remington Typewriter